 However, a lot of water has flowed under the bridge these past three decades: in that time, twelve NATURATA Bio-Marchés have been introduced throughout the country.
-On average, our large stores offer 8 000 items in the organic food and natural cosmetics segments.
+On average, our large stores offer more than 9 000 items in the organic food and natural cosmetics segments.

 Our range is about more than just “organic”

 Our entire range of food products is certified organic.
-Under the European Organic Production Regulation, this means that genetic engineering, chemical pesticides, chemical fertilisers, growth hormones and unnecessary food additives are banned.
+Under the European Organic Production Regulation, this means that GMOs, chemical pesticides, chemical fertilisers, growth hormones and unnecessary food additives are banned.

 Many of our products go way beyond the European minimum requirements, particularly those produced and processed in accordance with the ambitious directives of the Bio-Lëtzebuerg association or of Demeter.
 These set not only ecological standards, but also social, thus strengthening mutual collaboration all along the value chain.